These Mint Macarons with Baileys Buttercream are a magically fun St. Patrick's Day party treat, but are also delicious any time of year!

 The lower right picture in the below collage shows what stiff peaks should look like.

-Remove bowl from mixer and sift almond flour and confectioners' sugar into the bowl with the egg whites.
+Remove bowl from mixer and sift almond flour mixture into the bowl with the egg whites.
 Then, using a rubber spatula, gently fold ingredients together by scraping the sides and bottom of the bowl and folding the meringue up and over and pressing down.
 Continue this motion while turning bowl.

 As you mix, the batter will begin to thin out.
 You want to keep folding until the batter drops from the spatula like "molten lava" (it should flow) and is glossy.
 This process is called "macaronage."

 Step three is to pipe, rest, and bake macarons.
-I wanted to give my macarons a green marbled look, so I used some green gel food coloring in my pastry bag.
+I wanted to give my macarons a green marbled look, so I used some green gel food coloring in my piping bag.

 Bang the baking sheets on your counter a couple times to eliminate any air bubbles in the macarons.